Arriba gente

-Arriba gente (Spanish: Wake Up People) is an Uruguayan morning television show that is broadcast on Channel 10 since February 8, 2010.
-It is presented by Humberto de Vargas, Danilo Tegaldo and Lorena Bomio.
-The program airs Monday through Friday from 8:00 a.m. to 10:30 a.m.
-Journalistic topics are treated.
-In addition, there are interviews and musical performances.
+Arriba gente (Wake Up People!) is an Uruguayan morning television show that is broadcast on Channel 10.
+It debuted on February 8, 2010 and is broadcast live every weekday from 08:00 am to 10:30 am.
+The programme covers a wide range of political and current affairs topics, featuring news coverage, interviews, and guest appearances.

 History

-The program debuted on Monday, February 8, 2010.
-At the beginning it was presented by Humberto de Vargas, Ignacio Martirené and Gabriela Lavarello.
-Danilo Tegaldo served as a reporter.
-In mid-2010, months after the premiere of the program, de Vargas was absent for two months to shoot 3, a film which he starred in.
+The programme premiered on Monday, 8 February 2010.
+At its debut, it was hosted by Humberto de Vargas, Ignacio Martirené, and Gabriela Lavarello, with Danilo Tegaldo as a reporter.
+Voice-over narration was initially provided by an unnamed male announcer.
+In mid-2010, several months after the programme’s debut, De Vargas temporarily stepped away from the show for approximately two months in order to take part in the filming of the feature film 3, in which he starred.